o1-labs/rfcs/00xx-account-deletion.md

 ##### Option 1: Tracking freed locations

 To illustrate the two options, let's assume we have the following Merkle tree of depth 2, with an empty free list.

 ```
-    H(H(A,B),H(C,x))
+    H(H(A,B),H(C,x))               free = []
       /       \
    H(A,B)     H(C,x)
    /  \       /  \
   A    B     C    x
 ```

+The free list contains a set of locations bound to the empty account located between the leftmost leaf and righmost non-empty leaf.
+The idea is to recycle these locations upon further addition of data, as we will see shortly.

-The insertion of data `D` results in the following Merkle tree.
+The insertion of new data `D` results in the following Merkle tree.

 ```
     H(H(A,B),H(C,D))               free = []